Highlights. As many as 91% of retail consumers are omnichannel shoppers.

 • 59% of consumers visit stores to see and touch products they plan to buy online.

-• 27% of consumers regularly shop online and in-store in equal measure.
+• 26.0% of consumers prefer shopping online and in-store in equal measure.

 Omnichannel Consumer Demographic Statistics

-Younger consumers are more likely to primarily shop omnichannel or an equal hybrid of in-store and online than older consumers.
+Younger consumers are more likely to visit a retailer’s website as part of their in-person shopping process than older consumers.

-• 36% of shoppers born between 1995 and 2003 (often categorized as Generation Z) regularly shop both online and in-store.
+• 56% of shoppers born between 1997 and 2012 (often categorized as Generation Z) prefer shopping both online and in-store.

 Omnichannel In-Store Statistics